 Alex Aldridge is the founder and publisher of Legal Cheek, the UK’s leading news source for junior lawyers and law students.
-He studied the Graduate Diploma in Law (GDL) at ULaw’s former York campus before breaking into legal journalism.
+He studied the Graduate Diploma in Law (GDL) (now the PGDL) at ULaw’s former York campus before breaking into legal journalism.
 He’s written for leading titles including The Times Law, Guardian Law and Legal Week and is now one of the best-known names in legal journalism.

 I’ve always found the law fascinating.
 I studied it because I wanted to understand how the world worked and there’s no better subject for that than law.
 I chose ULaw because it had such a good reputation in the market.

 The highlight of my time at ULaw was finally getting my head around land law.
 I had a Eureka moment just before my exams where it all came together.

 Overall, I found the teaching at ULaw to be really good.
 The course was so well-organised, and it was delivered by pragmatic and committed tutors.

 My first job was as a paralegal, before going to Chambers and Partners as a writer.
 I also wrote a column for The Times Law about my studies, which became quite well-known.
 Off the back of that, the paper commissioned me to do a weekly interview with a senior lawyer.
 I met people like Dominic Grieve QC MP and Baron Peter Goldsmith QC.
 Then I started working for Legal Week, ending up as their features editor, before going freelance again and writing for The Guardian Law and Above the Law.

 I’d been writing for various legal publications for a while when I started my own podcast.
 I set up Legal Cheek initially just to host the podcasts.
 Then I kept seeing stories on Twitter that weren’t quite right for other publications I worked for, so I wrote them up for Legal Cheek.
 People started reading and commenting on the stories and then I started to get advertising deals for the site.
 I took on my first employee just over three years ago.